 The primary advantage of early payment discounts is that suppliers can get paid sooner, which accelerates cash flow.
 It also reduces the risk of nonpayment or late payment.
 For some non-investment-grade suppliers, an early payment discount is an attractive alternative to traditional financing methods like commercial-based lending.
 Participating in early payment discount programs also strengthens suppliers’ relationships with their customers, sometimes resulting in additional business down the road.

 Are early payment discount programs advantageous for the buyer?

-On the flipside, if the buyer’s primary objective is to improve its cash conversion cycle or average days payable outstanding, then early payment discounts can have a negative impact.
-Other trade finance solutions, such as supply chain finance, can be much more eﬀective in achieving this objective.
+It depends on the buyer’s goal.
+If a buyer’s primary objective is to reduce cost of goods sold (COGS), then early payment discount programs can be helpful in achieving that objective.
+On the flipside, if the buyer’s primary objective is to improve its cash conversion cycle or average days payable outstanding (DPO), other trade finance solutions such as supply chain finance can be much more eﬀective in achieving that goal.